The ESTER project

 Evolution STEllaire en Rotation

-The ambition of this project is to set out a two-dimensional stellar evolution code, which fully takes into account the effects of rotation, at any rate and in a self-consistent way.
-The difficult, but important point is that rotating stars are spheroidal and are never in hydrostatic equilibrium.
+The ambition of this project is to set out a multi-dimensional stellar evolution code, which fully takes into account the effects of rotation, tidal potential, large-scale magnetic fields, etc. in a self-consistent way.
+The difficult, but important point is that stars affected by large-scale effects like rotation or tidal interaction, are spheroidal and are never in hydrostatic equilibrium.
 They are pervaded by flows everywhere, even in the stably stratified radiative regions.
 These flows are essentially convective flows in thermally unstable regions (convection zones) and baroclinic flows in the radiative regions.
 These latter flows are grosso modo a differential rotation and a meridional circulation, with likely some small-scale turbulence.
-Radiative regions of non-rotating stars experience very little mixing (only due to microscopic phenomena).
-Rotation induces flows and therefore some mixing, well-known as "rotational mixing".
+A primary motivation to include more than one dimension in models is to be able to deal with strong effects like fast rotation.
+Radiative regions of non-rotating stars experience very little mixing (only due to microscopic phenomena), but rotation induces flows and therefore some mixing, well-known as "rotational mixing".
 This is a key feature of the evolution of rotating stars.
 Besides, these stars also oscillate, and astronomers would like to get from the oscillation frequencies some good constraints on the structure of these stars.
-The foregoing reasons and many others motivated us to construct a two-dimensional model of rotating stars that is kind enough to enlight us on the numerous questions we are wondering about...
+The foregoing reasons and many others motivated us to construct multi-dimensional models of rotating stars that will enlight us on the numerous questions we are wondering about...

-The project is lead by Michel Rieutord.
-The project has been strongly supported by the Programme National de Physique Stellaire (PNPS), the Action spécifique pour la Simulation Numérique en Astrophysique (ASSNA), and the CNRS in general with a two-year post-doc position in 2005-2007.
+The project was started Michel Rieutord.
+It has been strongly supported by the Programme National de Physique Stellaire (PNPS), the Action spécifique pour la Simulation Numérique en Astrophysique (ASSNA), and the CNRS in general with a two-year post-doc position in 2005-2007 given to Francisco Espinosa Lara.

 Some News